 • Add the Ground Spices and stir until fragrant, about 30 seconds.
 You may need to add a tablespoon of water to prevent the mixture from drying out and/or burning.

-• Stir in the salt, canned tomatoes, canned or soaked dried chickpeas, and vegetable broth or water.
+• Stir in the salt, hand-crushed tomatoes, canned or soaked dried chickpeas, and vegetable broth or water.
 Stir well to combine.
 Select the Cancel setting.

 • Secure the Instant Pot lid and set the Pressure Release valve to Sealing.
 Select the Pressure Cook setting on the Instant Pot and set to high pressure for 8 minutes (for canned chickpeas) or 35 minutes (for soaked, dried chickpeas).